RighteousRyan1/TanksRebirth/README.md

 - TheStachelfisch (on GitHub) for de_DE translations.
 - SnowManPimp (on Discord) for fr_FR translations.
 - vnaka (on GitHub) for pt_BR translations.
+- LolXD87 (on Discord) for finding what was causing painful memory collections.